 Enjoying a early morning hike in the Valley of Cocora.

 On my last night in Colombia, I sat on the beach in Parcqu Tayrona.
 As the sun sets, I look at the card from San Agustin.
 I think back to my experiences.
 From the life worn grandmother who insisted I take that card from her to the shopkeeper to the taxi driver, these people were willing to help someone they had never met.
 They helped me with no thought of reward.
 It has been three weeks since I had my panic attack in Atlanta.
 I had traveled 900 miles on a bus, taken two flights, and experienced much of Colombia.
 I had survived the trip, and yet I didn’t feel that accomplished.
 I had conquered my fears about Colombia.
 I looked at that card.
 Was all that worry different than things I worry about at home?
 The trip taught me so much about myself and my limitations (which turned out to be far fewer than I thought they would be).
 The belief that traveling has given me is unparalleled.
 It doesn’t have to be a trip like this to feel so rewarded.
-You could even use a programme like being a Cultural Care Au Pair and still feel so empowered by your own bravery and independence.

 For here is a guide with further information on Colombia solo travel.